Simplified ice chart and reference charts

-The ice chart of the whole Baltic Sea (pdf) is published in the autumn twice a week (Monday and Thursday) and daily when the amount of ice increases until until ice break-up in spring.
-It represents current ice situation, ice breaker positions and traffic restrictions in the Baltic Sea.
+The ice chart of the whole Baltic Sea (pdf) is published in the autumn on Mondays and Thursdays and daily when the amount of ice increases until ice break-up in spring.
+It represents current ice situation, ice breaker positions and assistance restrictions in the Baltic Sea area.

-The simplified charts are updated once a week at the latest on Tuesday morning.
-The first one represents measured level ice thicknesses, ice coverage and sea surface temperature.
-The reference charts represent average, 1965 – 1986, ice situation on that day (= normaali), last week´s situation, last year´s situation and the positions of the ice breakers.
+The simplified chart and reference charts are updated once a week.
+The first one represents Finnish sea areas simplified ice situation.
+The reference charts represent the normal ice situation of that time (2008–2022 median), last week´s situation, last year´s situation and the positions of the ice breakers.